The Debian Description Translation Project — DDTP

 - Providing of Translation-* files for mirrors and APT.

-The review process as known from the past is not yet activated.
-Also the non-free section in the Debian archive is not translatable at the moment because there could exist license issues which forbid e.g. translation and need to be checked carefully.
+The non-free section in the Debian archive is not translatable at the moment because there could exist license issues which forbid e.g. translation and need to be checked carefully.

 - Interfaces to the DDTP

 - Common translation rules

 - Usage of the translations

 Since all interfaces use the DDTP backend, you first need to ensure that your language is already supported.
 This should be the case for most languages.
 If there does not exist such support write to firstname.lastname@example.org so that your language can be activated.

 It supports contributing translations and additionally allows proofreading.
 It supports a custom configuration for each language team so that each team can decide how many reviews are necessary until the description is transferred to the DDTP.
 It's also possible to request user authorisation, so that only a restricted group of people can perform certain actions.
 You also don't have to care about the encoding, the DDTSS handles this for you.

 - number of reviews:

 It is possible to specify a default word list for a language.
 This is used to provide default translations via tooltips.
 This list is available via a link at the bottom of the language page.